-From 1 June 2018, New South Wales will have new ticket reselling laws which are different from the rest of Australia.
-In New South Wales it will be against the law to resell tickets above the original value plus 10 per cent.
-The NSW laws will also include a protection for consumers preventing tickets that have been resold at or below face value plus 10 per cent being cancelled by event organisers.
+From 1 June 2018, New South Wales has new ticket reselling laws which are different from the rest of Australia.
+In New South Wales it is against the law to resell tickets above the original value plus 10 per cent.
+The NSW laws also include a protection for consumers preventing tickets that have been resold at or below face value plus 10 per cent being cancelled by event organisers.

 To ensure you have the best purchasing experience, here’s some things to look out for:

 Do Your Homework and Be Wary of Online Search Results

 It’s not always easy for consumers to know who the official or primary ticket seller for an event is.
 Simply typing your event into a search engine may not always reveal who the official ticket seller is, as secondary resellers often appear at the top of search results.

 Purchasing your ticket from the official ticket seller is the only way to fully guarantee that the ticket you are purchasing is valid for entry, is sold at the original value and carries the full terms and conditions provided by the official ticket seller.

 The simplest way to find out the official ticket seller for an event is to visit the artist, performer or sporting team’s website, the website of the touring company or event promoter or the website of the venue where the event will be held.
 These websites will typically provide consumers with a direct link to the official ticket seller.

 You can also sign up to the mailing lists of your favourite artists, performer or teams – these emails will generally provide direct event and purchasing information.

 Understand That Your Ticket Could Be Cancelled